qiwangrice/PhD_project_backdrive/README.md

 #### b) FMT driver species

-Add equal amounts of driver species to the disease sample
+Add equal amounts of driver species to the disease sample.\
+**Notes:**
+This module has seven types of output files for each sample.\
+[temp]_micom_input.tsv: input files for MICOM\
+[temp]_community.pickle: save community constructed by MICOM

+[temp]_growth_rate.tsv: the growth rates of a given community inferred by MICOM

+[temp]_ko.tsv: the relative growth rate interactions between two species inferred by MICOM.\
+It can be used to calculate the bacterial interaction matrix.

+[temp].micom.donor.fmt.log: log of MICOM\
+fmt_abd_[temp].txt: the last timepoint of species abundance\
+fmt_timepoints_[temp].txt: a time series of species abundance

 ```
 usage: bakdrive.py fmt_driver [-h] [-i DRIVER] [-a AMOUNT] [-m MEDIUM]